-Braised using Java House Cold Brew liquid pods, these Coffee Braised Short Ribs can be made any time!
+Braised using Java House Cold Brew samples I received, these Coffee Braised Short Ribs can be made any time!
 The braising liquid is reduced into a fancy red-eye style gravy.
-This post is sponsored by Java House Cold Brew but all opinions are my own.

 I am addicted to short ribs.
 And I think I have finally found the best place to buy them.
-They’re not the best at y local grocery store.
-However, if I hit the international grocery store across the street I can find some delicious short ribs.
+They’re not the best at my local grocery store.
+However, if I hit the international grocery store across the street, I can find some delicious short ribs.

 This is something I wish I knew about earlier.
 I’ve tried several times to make good short ribs.
 Not that they haven’t come out tasting delicious, but they weren’t those thick and meaty ones you see on Pinterest.

 THESE Coffee Braised Short Ribs are those ribs.

 I was like a kid in a candy store.
 There were several different thicknesses available.
 I had a hard time picking one package.
 Two or three could have easily wound up in my basket, but they didn’t.
 I grabbed one.
 And as a splurge I grabbed a package of pork picnic chunks.

 Yes.
 I said chunks.
 As in I didn’t have to buy a whole pork shoulder.
 I can’t wait to toss those bad boys in the pressure cooker and see they turn out.
 I’m thinking some kind of Cuban pork?
 We’ll just have to see.

 I wanted to find the perfect short ribs to braise using these delicious Java House Cold Brew liquid pods.
 They reached out to me to try their liquid pods.
 Of course, I said yes.
 We’re coffee drinkers!
 And I am not shy about drinking cold coffee either.